mikrima/UnityAccessibilityPlugin/README.md

 ## Blind Users
-The controls are based on popular screen readers like VoiceOver, NVDA and TalkBack, so that blind users will not have to relearn a new method of control.
+The controls are based on popular screen readers like VoiceOver, NVDA and TalkBack, so that blind users will not have to relearn a new method of control.<br>
 The plugin will try to detect a screen reader running in the background and enable itself if it does.
 Otherwise it will sit dormant and not interfere with the app (making it usable for non-blind users).